adeniyi12/wireframing/README.md

 ## Example Wirerame (Airbnb Clone)

 The Airbnb clone wireframe is a High-Fidelity wireframe.
 It includes detailed typography and color schemes, as well as interactive elements such as buttons and forms.
 The wireframe also includes a clear and intuitive navigation system that allows users to easily find the content they are looking for.

+# Wireframing Tools

+There are several different tools that can be used to create wireframes, including:

+1. Paper and Pencil: This is the most basic and traditional method of creating wireframes.
+It involves sketching out the layout and structure of the website or application on paper.
+Example Scenario: A designer might use paper and pencil to create a low-fidelity wireframe for a website.

+2. Digital Tools: There are several digital tools available that can be used to create wireframes, including software such as Sketch, Figma, and Adobe XD.
+These tools allow for more detailed and polished wireframes to be created.
+Example Scenario: A designer might use a digital tool such as Sketch to create a high-fidelity wireframe for a website.

+Figma is highly recommended for wireframing, as it is a cloud-based tool that allows for real-time collaboration.
+It also has a large library of pre-made components that can be used to speed up the design process.